-We remark that the solution W_0 does not fulfil all eight of the rim conditions (10) prescribed.
+We remark that the solution W_0 does not fulfill all eight of the rim conditions (10) prescribed.
 This merely reflects the fact that the majority of the wrinkle zone is governed by a system of order less than eight, which means that not all the constraints can be satisfied.
-This does not present any problem and just points to the fact that the $\mathcal{O}(\Delta^{-1})$ rim zone contains an inner region in which the aforementioned requirements can be ensured.
-The details of this inner zone affect later terms in our asymptotic series, in particular, they do influence the form of $\tilde{\lambda}2$ in (62).
-The manipulations required are routine but lengthy so, in the interest of brevity, the details of the corresponding analysis are consigned to the supplementary material.
+This does not present any problem and simply points to the fact that the $\mathcal{O}(\Delta^{-1})$ rim zone contains an inner region in which the aforementioned requirements can be ensured.
+The details of this inner zone affect later terms in our asymptotic series; in particular, they influence the form of λ_2 in (62).
+The manipulations required are routine but lengthy, so in the interest of brevity the details of the corresponding analysis are consigned to the supplementary material.
 Here, we simply state the final results

-560 (67)
+(67)

 $$\lambda_c = 3.212\mu^3 + 13.0346\mu^{5/2} + 54.8417\mu^2 + \dots$$

 and $m_c^2 = 1.6877\mu^{3/2} + \dots$

 The predictions of these last formulae are illustrated in Figure 5, where we compare them with some direct numerical simulations of (8)-(10).
 It is clear that the agreement is very good.
-In particular, in the left window the relative errors range from 10% at $\mu=80$ to 5.7% when $\mu=120$ and are merely 2.8% once $\mu=200$.
-The predictions of the critical wavenumber differ from the simulations by about 5% when $\mu=180$; although these relative errors are slightly larger than for the critical loading values it should be remembered that the asymptotic result (67b) consists of only one term.
-Better improvement could be expected should further terms in (67b) be developed but this simple result is sufficiently accurate that the additional effort necessary to extricate higher order terms is arguably not commensurate with the likely marginal improvement in results.
+In particular, in the left panel of the figure, the relative errors range from 10% at $\mu = 80$ to 5.7% when $\mu = 120$ and are merely 2.8% once $\mu = 200$.
+The predictions of the critical wavenumber differ from the simulations by about 5% when $\mu = 180$; although these relative errors are slightly larger than those for the critical loading values, it should be remembered that the asymptotic result in the second part of (67) consists of only one term.
+Better improvement could be expected should further terms in the second part of (67) be developed, but this simple result is sufficiently accurate that the additional effort necessary to extricate higher order terms is arguably not commensurate with the likely marginal improvement in results.

-Fig. 5.
-Comparisons between direct numerical simulations of the boundary-value problem (8)-(10) and the critical values (67) for $30 \le \mu \le 200$.
+FIG. 5.
+Comparisons between direct numerical simulations of the boundary-value problem (8)-(10) and the critical asymptotic values (67) for $30 \le \mu \le 200$.
 The markers correspond to the former set of data, while the continuous curves represent the asymptotic results.

 7. Discussion.
-In this article we have endeavoured to provide a detailed description of the short-wavelength wrinkle modes that develop in a uniformly stretched weakly clamped circular plate subjected to a transverse pressure.
+In this article we have endeavored to provide a detailed description of the short-wavelength wrinkle modes that develop in a uniformly stretched weakly clamped circular plate subjected to a transverse pressure.
 Three distinct regimes of initial stretching have been identified (see Figure 6); in the first of these the eigenmodes are located off the rim of the plate at a location determined by the solution of a pair of consistency conditions.
-As the size of the stretching μ increases then the wrinkles effectively sit at the rim, where they are governed by the solution of a scaled Airy equation.
+As the size of the stretching μ increases, the wrinkles effectively sit at the rim, where they are governed by the solution of a scaled Airy equation.
 A third regime is suggested in which the leading-order loading required for wrinkling loses all dependence on the mode number.

-Fig. 6.
+FIG. 6.
 Schematic of the asymptotic regimes studied.
-Upper line indicates the size of the correction to the leading order wavenumber $\mathcal{O}(\Delta^{3/2})$.
+Upper line indicates the size of the correction to the leading-order wavenumber $\mathcal{O}(\Delta^{3/2})$.